Odd Mom Out Returns & Ginnifer Goodwin's Baby NewsBy Gerri Miller

 "Real Housewife of New York" Bethenny Frankel, 39, has pulled off a reality show "triple crown," which might have pleased her late father, Robert Frankel, a famous trainer of race horses.

-On March 28, she wed her boyfriend of a year, businessman Jason Poppy (I think he is Jewish.)
-On May 8, she gave birth to their daughter and on June 10, her new spin-off show, Bethenny Getting Married? premieres on Bravo at 10PM.
+On March 28, she wed her boyfriend of a year, businessman Jason Hoppy (not Jewish) On May 8, she gave birth to their daughter and on June 10, her new spin-off show, Bethenny Getting Married? premieres on Bravo at 10PM.
 The first show features footage of her nuptials, which one source described as a "traditional Jewish wedding."
 Subsequent episodes will be about her family life with her husband and child.

 Bethenny's mother, who was not born Jewish, converted to Judaism sometime after her marriage to Robert Frankel, who was born Jewish.